How To Make Candles Using A Double Boiler

 Generally speaking, each wax has a different recommended cure time:

-Note: these cure times are merely rough recommendations.
+Note: these cure times are estimates.
 Your mileage may vary depending on your candle design.